cloudmesh/classes/docs/source/assignments.rst

 Discussion D6:
 	   Post on Discussion D6 after Section 7, the “Physics” topic:

-	   What you found interesting, remarkable or shocking about the search for Higgs Bosons.
-Was it worth all that money?
+	   * What you found interesting, remarkable or shocking about the search for Higgs Bosons.
+	   * Was it worth all that money?
-	   Please also comment on at least 2 other posts.
-Note 15590 and 36624 share a discussion for residential students.
+	   * Please also comment on at least 2 other posts.
-	   Please PREFACE YOUR POSTS with your login.

-Due date October 20

 Video V7:
       Video Review/Study Section 8 "Technology Training - Plotviz"
       Unit - 15

 Discussion D7:
-	   Post on Discussion D7 on the topic : Which is the most interesting/important of the 51 use cases in section 7.
+	   Post on Discussion D7 on the topic:

+	   * Which is the most interesting/important of the 51 use cases in section 7.
+	   * Why?
-	   Why?
-Also what is most interesting/important use case not in group of 51?
-Please write one post and comment on atleast 2 other posts in the discussionn.
-This will count for your participation grades.
+	   * What is most interesting/important use case not in group of 51?
+	   * Please write one post and comment on atleast 2 other posts in the discussionn.

 Week 6
 ------

-There will be a term paper at end of course which is final project worth 40% grade This can be individual or in a team of up to 3 students You can choose between a "serious paper" scientifically examining technologies and application (see below for rules) OR develop a simple software system with OpenStack available on FutureSystems to support it.
-Only choose software option if you are prepared.
-See http://openedx.scholargrid.org/c4x/SoIC/INFO590/asset/FinalProjectGuidelines-bdaafall2015.pdf (Links to an external site.) for discussion of software projects
+There will be a term paper at end of course which is final project worth 40% grade This can be individual or in a team of up to 3 students.
+You can choose between a "serious term paper" scientifically examining technologies and application (see below for rules) OR develop a simple software system with OpenStack available on FutureSystems to support it.
+Only choose the software option if you are prepared to take on programming tasks.
+See

+http://openedx.scholargrid.org/c4x/SoIC/INFO590/asset/FinalProjectGuidelines-bdaafall2015.pdf

+.. todo:: convert to RST

+(Links to an external site.) for discussion of software projects

 Homework is to make a plan for your term paper and write a one page